What is qualitative research?

 Third, you want to record any potentially relevant information about the individual sources of that data: age, ethnicity, education level, geographic location – you name it.

-Fourth, it’s time to highlight the most relevant sections of that data, perhaps coding each excerpt for the degree to which it supports or refutes a particular theme.
+Fourth, it’s time to highlight the most relevant sections of that qualitative data, perhaps coding each excerpt for the degree to which it supports or refutes a particular theme.
 These themes can be questions you know want to investigate upfront and/or questions that the excerpts themselves suggest during the course of your study.
+This step will be based largely on your project's research methodology.
+For information on our suggestions for excerpting and coding check out this blog.

 Fifth (and this is where the rubber meets the road), you can now analyze the patterns, expected and unexpected, revealed by this distillation process.
 The beauty of qualitative research is the unexpected result and hidden current.